Envirometer for hospitals

 |Energy||electricity / employee||6.600||3.800||kWh/fte|

 |electricity / bed||28.700||11.400||kWh/bed|

 |Transport||commuting / employee||7.100||5.100||km/fte|

 Source of this average Envirometer

 Healthcare institutes can compare their annual results in the Monitoring working group of the Milieu Platform Zorgsector.
-An Evirometer and key figures were developed for the average hospital based on the annual results from twenty-one hospitals.
-These were based on the hospitals’ environmental data from 2017.
-Commuting is based on data from the five hospitals that register this information.
+An Evirometer and key figures were developed for the average hospital based on the annual results from twenty-eight hospitals.
+These were based on the hospitals’ environmental data from 2018.
+Commuting is based on data from the six hospitals that register this information.